Frontier Exterminating, Inc

 The company is licensed for 3 service categories, including pest control, termite treatment, and lawn & landscape care.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Frontier Exterminating, Inc maintains a strong 4.8-star rating on Google based on 99 customer reviews, placing them among the highest-rated pest control providers in the Houston area.
+Frontier Exterminating, Inc maintains a strong 4.8-star rating based on 90+ customer reviews, placing them among the highest-rated pest control providers in the Houston area.

 Also listed on Google as